 The second booklet is called the Tinker Zine.
 This booklet is modeled more after a magazine.
 Inside are more creations to build, along with a more in-depth discussion of the principles being utilized that month.

-Our Hands On Tinker Crate Review
+Our Hands-On Tinker Crate Review

 My oldest son went straight to work when I put the crate box in front of him.
 After looking over the blueprint, he gathered the materials and began to build a simple claw.
 Construction wasn’t too difficult though he did have a little trouble getting a secure connection of the hydraulic pistons (aka syringes).

 While there are instructions on building, it became apparent that children will use this as a starting-off point to learn.
 My son wasn’t actively trying to learn about leverage or how a hydraulic jack works.
-He just wanted to build a claw that could pick up something heavy as possible.
+He just wanted to build a claw that could pick up something as heavy as possible.

 Why?
 Just because it was fun.